JohnLavender474/Elive-Meal-Service-API/README.md

                     <li>This will run the test method(s) contained in tests/Tests.java</li>
                     <li>These are the same tests as those listed out in the "Task Requirements" documentation above</li>
                     <li>Each test will print output including a "PASS" or "FAIL" statement</li>
-                    <li>Once all the tests have run, then the program will exit</li>
+                    <li>Once all the tests have run, the program will exit</li>
                 </ul>
             </li>
             <li>
                 <span>
                     Enter "java -jar Fast-Meal-Service-API.jar" to run the normal program.
-                    (This is the same command as the first but without the word "test" at the end)
+                    (Same command as the first but without the word "test" at the end)
                 </span>
                 <ul>
-                    <li>This will run the cl gui app</li>
+                    <li>This will run the command-line gui app</li>
-                    <li>Instructions for running the cl gui app are enumerated below</li>
+                    <li>Instructions for running the command-line gui app enumerated below</li>
                 </ul>
             </li>
         </ol>